Squatting Made LESS Simple

 • people are or were tenants (including sub-tenants) of the property,

-• people have (or had) an agreement with someone with a right to the property,
+• people have an agreement with someone with a right to the property,

-• people in the property are not intending to live there (merely visiting maybe).
+• the people in the property are not intending to live there (merely visiting maybe),

 NON-RESIDENTIAL SQUATTING IS STILL LEGAL

-Squatting in non-residential buildings, or where there has been an agreement, is still a civil matter.
-To resolve it the owner has to take you to court.
-The owners have legal ways and procedures to have squatters evicted and cannot legally use force or threats.
 Section 6 of the Criminal Law Act 1977 makes it an offence to force entry to a building which is occupied, and this includes squats.
 This will no longer help against the police if they are enforcing the new law against squatters in residential properties, but is otherwise still valid.
-This is explained in the Legal Warnings, which squatters have either on display or ready to show people.
+The new Legal Warning, available from ASS, will explain the law and the fact that building is not residential.
+Other people will have rights under the Protection from Eviction Act 1977 for example.

 FINDING A PLACE